hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 These distinct goals persist in how we talk about creativity in "AI" today.

-If all you care about is business productivity and problem-solving, then, indeed, the output is all that matters when defining creativity.
-If, hypothetically, an algorithm could truly suggest a better product idea or advertising campaign than an average human designer, then a business could use that system to replace creative humans.
-That's not the notion of creativity that I care about.
+If all you care about is productivity and problem-solving, then, indeed, the output is all that matters when defining creativity.
+Can the system create useful new things?

+If so, then, by that definition: of course computers are already creative, and _have been for decades_, as in the examples in the previous section.

+But I don't think that's what most of us mean when we ask whether algorithms can be creative.

 **In this essay, I'm focused on how the systems we build relate to human creativity and intelligence.**  Again, if we say that an "AI" is creative, then we're saying that it does something like human creativity.

 For this goal, I do not think that just looking at the outputs is enough.
 Computer systems work by following instructions, and I think most of us would agree that human "creativity" can't just be about following instructions.
 Imagine hiring an employee to create a Spanish-language poem, by following very specific rules.
 Your employee-who doesn’t understand Spanish-must follow the rules precisely, to the letter, without deviation.
 The rules might be very complicated and involve rolling dice.
 In the end, your employee produces a poem that is widely lauded as original and wonderful.
 Is the worker creative?
-I think most people would say no. But this is exactly a description of how computers work: they follow instructions they were given precisely, without deviation.
+I think most people would say no.

+But this is exactly a description of how computers work: they follow instructions they were given precisely, without deviation.
 (This is a variant of the ["Chinese room argument"](https://en.wikipedia.org/wiki/Chinese_room)).

-If creativity can be determined only by its outputs, then, by that definition:  of course computers are already creative, and _have been for decades_, as in the examples in the previous section.
-But this definition requires you to accept that you can be creative by rigidly following rules without any independent autonomy.

-That doesn't feel right to me.
+Precisely-following instructions without deviation or autonomy does not seem "creative" to me.

 <center>
   <figure>